WatchTheDocs/WatchTheDocs-spec/README.md

 in the presentation.
 Remember to use colon at the end as it's an ordered mapping, not a sequence.

-By default simple paragraphs will go to the voice-over, while all other blocks (images, tables, code blocks, ordered and unordered lists) will be displayed as the slide content.
+By default the same rules apply for determining what goes to the slideshow and what becomes voice-over, as in the automatic presentation generation.

 ## "say" and "show"